 The outputs of CX research and consultation that led to the creation of these guidelines and standards can be found in these reports, and in public updates on this website.
-Formal consultation drafts and public submissions can be found in consultation draft 1 and consultation draft 2, and in Decision number 87.
+Formal consultation drafts and public submissions can be found on GitHub and the Consumer Data Standards website.

-You can access major updates from the Data Standards Body in the standards section of our website, and by signing up to our mailing lists.
+You can access major updates from the Data Standards Body in the standards section of our website, and by signing up to the Consumer Experience or Technical Working Group mailing lists.